 - Autoimmune Exercise Resources (1:04:01)

-- Autoimmune Strong: This is a membership website that provides video tutorials, community forums, and other resources to help you build strength in a way that's safe for your body.
-Use the code PHOENIXHELIX for a $5/month discount for the first 3 months.
+- Autoimmune Strong: This is a membership website that provides video tutorials, community forums, and other resources to help you build strength in a way that’s safe for your body.
+Use the code PHOENIXHELIX for $10 off the first month.

 - Update 2018: Yoga for Healing is no longer available.

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).